Ventilator Development using the ASL 5000 Breathing Simulator

 Maximilian Tang, Undergraduate Researcher, Harvard-MIT Health Sciences and Technology – Poon Lab

 I am a researcher working under Dr. Chi-Sang Poon at Harvard-MIT’s Health Sciences and Technology Division.
 Working in tandem with Dr. Robert Kacmarek at Massachusetts General Hospital, we are currently developing an entrainment-based ICU ventilator funded by an NIH grant.
 Our ventilator attempts to dynamically adjust its own baseline frequency to the patient’s breathing rate.

-For troubleshooting and debugging, the ASL 5000 Breathing Simulator has been invaluable over the past years working on this project.
+ASL 5000 Breathing Simulator has been invaluable over the past years working on this project.
 In order to develop suitable tests, we needed an environment that would allow varying breath rates to be maintained by a test lung connected to our ventilator.
 We ended up cycling through a series of scripts each containing different breath rate values to simulate a patient changing breathing rates over the course of time.
 We could not have accomplished this without the ASL 5000’s multiple script running feature.

 At our request, the IngMar Medical Support team also added a new “backing off” feature to their software to help us conduct our research.
 This feature allows the ASL 5000 to “back off” and reset its rhythm if an exogenous breath is detected.